Yemen pounded by war for five years

 Humanitarian crisis

-Yemen's conflict has killed tens of thousands of people, mostly civilians, relief agencies say.

-It has triggered what the UN describes as the world's worst humanitarian crisis, with an estimated 80 per cent of the population needing some form of humanitarian or protection assistance.
+Yemen's conflict has killed tens of thousands of people, mostly civilians, relief agencies say, and has triggered what the UN describes as the world's worst humanitarian crisis.

-The UN children's agency UNICEF described the conflict as "a living hell" for children, with 1.8 million under-fives suffering severe malnutrition.
+The UN children's agency UNICEF describes the conflict as "a living hell" for children, with 1.8 million under-fives suffering severe malnutrition.

-As the conflict widens, the United States says in September that it is in talks with the Houthis seeking to end the war.
+In September 2019, the United States says it is in talks with the Houthis, seeking to end the war.

 The negotiations open a direct channel between President Donald Trump's administration and the Houthis amid the threat of a broader regional conflict with Iran.